How do I get your products?

 We render the lard ourselves and infuse it with organic comfrey and calendula for skin healing, then scent it with lavender essential oil when we add the beeswax.
 We use the resulting balm for any skin irritation on any part of our bodies.
 These balms have such a devoted following that we’ve had customers drive over an hour just to buy them!

 Good enough to eat!
 Sorry, no bacon balm yet.

 Ginger Candy and Syrup

-We start with our own baby ginger, add honey, sugar, and lemon juice, and make mouth-meltingly good treats!
-The ginger syrup is perfect for making homemade ginger soda or Moscow Mules.
+We start with locally-grown frozen baby ginger, add honey, sugar, and lemon juice, and make mouth-meltingly good treats!
+The ginger syrup is perfect for making homemade ginger soda or cocktails (Dark and Stormy or Moscow Mule, anyone?)
 The candy makes a tasty snack and is also great for baking into breads and pies.

-New in 2018, we’ve added a small flock of laying hens.
-Raised with the ducks on pasture, you can always tell by the bright orange yolk how much these girls forage for bugs and greens.
+Raised on pasture in the understory of our orchard, you can always tell by the bright orange yolk how much these girls forage for bugs and greens.
 Stop by anytime to grab eggs from our on-farm store at 200 Creamery Road in Brooktondale, or order online for on-farm pickup.

 This divine juice concentrate is similar to an old-fashioned soft drink known as “shrub” – basically fruit juice combined with honey, sugar, apple cider vinegar, and lemon juice.
 It is designed to be added to fizzy water to create homemade soda.
 Aronia is considered a “superfruit” with higher amounts of antioxidants than blueberries, and many anti-cancer and anti-diabetic properties.
 Our aronia cordial is also good in cocktails.
 Try the Aronia Fizz, a combination of aronia cordial, elderflower liqueur, vodka, and fizzy water.